Our Team

 Kirsten Christensen, Ph.D. (she/her)

 Education & Training: Dr. Kirsten Christensen completed her undergraduate studies at The College of New Jersey, earning a B.A. in Psychology.
 She went on to earn her M.A. and Ph.D. in Clinical Psychology at the University of Massachusetts Boston, completing her pre-doctoral internship at the University of San Diego Counseling Center.
 Dr. Christensen has completed specialized training and fellowships in applied research, practice, and policy through organizations including the National Science Foundation, Harvard Medical School, and Boston Children’s Hospital.
-She is also an Assistant Professor of Psychology at San Diego City College.
+She is also an Assistant Professor of Psychology.

 Clinical Interests: Rooted in an anti-oppressive perspective, Dr. Christensen’s clinical work is driven by a multicultural-feminist approach to promote mental health and wellness.
 Dr. Christensen specializes in working with transitional age youth and young adults, with expertise in identity development, life transition/adjustment, relationships, depression, and anxiety.
 She particularly enjoys working with college and graduate students, and all folks in higher education/academia.